hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 The process of creating these configuration files is the same for both clustered and non-clustered installation.
 Please see [Individual Deployment: Automated Installation](https://www.terraform.io/docs/enterprise/install/automating-the-installer.html) for the full syntax and options.

 The installation requires at a minimum the `/etc/replicated.conf` file to exist.

-*NOTE:* The release sequence numbers been the Cluster and Non-Cluster installs are different, be sure to consult HashiCorp for determining the correct value.

 ### Running Setup